nspyre-org/nspyre/docs/contributing.rst

 Code Style
 ----------

 There are many different frameworks for styling.
-The NSpyre codebase uses the Python standard for styling — `PEP 8 <https://pep8.org>`_.
+The NSpyre codebase follows the Python standard for styling — `PEP 8 <https://pep8.org>`_.
 In addition, we have adopted the `Google Style Guide <https://google.github.io/styleguide/pyguide.html>`_ for both code and our docstrings.
-In brief, this follows :pep:`8` with some leniences in the spirit of legibility.

-Additionally, we strongly encourage the use of the new :pep:`257` and :pep:`3107` standard for constructors in all but the most obvious cases.
+This follows :pep:`8` with some modifications to the standard in the spirit of legibility.
+Additionally, the :pep:`257` on docstring conventions and :pep:`3107` on function annotations are encouraged in all but the most obvious cases.

 .. code-block:: python